Equinox (comics): Fictional character biography

 During the Secret Invasion storyline, Equinox was revealed to be a Skrull infiltrator and attacked his teammates.
 The Skrull-Equinox not only had the abilities of Firestar and Iceman to match the real Equinox' powers, he also had some of Spider-Man's abilities.
 He froze Hardball, Ryder and Riot (of the Skrull Kill Krew) in ice and broke the glass over Think Tank's brain.
 The Skrull-Equinox was sniped in the head by Cloud 9 using adamantium bullets.

-After the invasion is over, the real Equinox is seen, although miscolored, in a support group meeting with the others that had been replaced by Skrulls.
+After the invasion is over, the real Equinox is seen in a support group meeting with the others that had been replaced by Skrulls.
 Equinox has since retaken active service with the Freedom Force.
 Due to his criminal past, Norman Osborn chooses his team between the ones assembled by Stark to help some other Initiative teams to apprehend the seceding Heavy Hitters team.

 At the start of the Ends of the Earth storyline, Equinox is on a rampage.
 To defeat him, Spider-Man uses his own version of Green Goblin's glider and bombs.

 Following the Avengers vs. X-Men storyline, Equinox participates in a prison riot.
 Mimic and Rogue respond to the riot.
 Copying the powers of Equinox, Armadillo, and Man-Bull, Mimic and Rogue stop the riot.

 Equinox returns in the All-New, All-Different Marvel when he is brainwashed by Kang the Conqueror's splintered half Mister Gryphon to attack the Avengers.
 Mister Gryphon creates multiple temporal replicas of Equinox by having his future selves aid him in his assault.
-However, he is defeated when Spider-Man pretends to be under Kang's influence so that he can identify the earliest version of Equinox present as the only one surprised at his conversion and then knock him out, eliminating all the future Equinoxes as well.
+However, he is defeated when Spider-Man pretends to be under Kang's influence so that he can identify the earliest version of Equinox present.
+Once he has confirmed which Equinox was the only one surprised at his conversion, Spider-Man knocks out that version of Equinox, eliminating all the future Equinoxes as well.

 Powers and abilities

 Equinox possesses both pyrokinesis and cryokinesis as well as superhuman strength and durability.
 He continually undergoes "thermal transitions" so that part of his body is always aflame and part of his body is covered with ice.
+In his transformed state, he can either melt bullets or simply take the shots without being hurt.
+He possesses enough raw strength to tear off a car door and throw it with considerable force.
 The strain of these powers has driven him increasingly insane over time.